rust-lang/book/nostarch/chapter16.md

 We’ll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
 In “Capturing References or Moving Ownership” in Chapter 13, we discussed `move` in the context of closures.
-Now, we’ll concentrate more on the interaction between `move` and `thread::spawn`.
+Now we’ll concentrate more on the interaction between `move` and `thread::spawn`.

 Notice in Listing 16-1 that the closure we pass to `thread::spawn` takes no